openwdl/wdl/SPEC.md

 }
 ```

-Tasks `x` and `y` are inside the namespace `pyTasks`, and which is different from the 'wf' namespace belonging to the primary workflow.
+Tasks `x` and `y` are inside the namespace `pyTasks`, which is different from the `wf` namespace belonging to the primary workflow.
 However, if no namespace is specified for tasks.wdl:

 workflow.wdl
 ```